 - How do I figure out my partner’s ring size, and what if I buy the wrong size?

-- How do I insure the ring?
+- How do I purchase engagement ring insurance?

 - Is there an upgrade policy with the ring?
 How long does it extend and what does it cover?